 5. Automates Data Entry and Report Generation

-CRM’s higher ROIs come down to its lead-nurturing revitalization.
-The system identifies previously lost or overlooked lead opportunities, then directs the right series of custom marketing materials and relationship-building efforts to nurture the prospect.
-Lead volumes increase, as does the potential for your team to support and close those new deals without exerting additional resources.
+CRM’s higher ROIs come down to its lead nurturing revitalization.
+The system identifies previously lost or overlooked opportunities and directs the right series of actions to nurture the prospects.

-- Finance and accounting holds one-stop access to revenue projections and reports, deal forecasts, sales leads and consumer or vendor purchase history, making their revenue reporting simpler.
+- Finance and accounting – hold one-stop access to revenue projections and reports, deal forecasts, sales leads, and consumer or vendor purchase history, making their revenue reporting simpler.

 9. Drives Revenue